decentraland/adr/content/ADR-145-pick-realm-v2.md

 This variant will be employed when it is necessary to forcibly direct users to connect to specific realms.
 - FORCE_CATALYST
-  - This link will be used to attempt selection of a node as specified in its configuration.
+  - This rule will be used to attempt selection of a node as specified in its configuration.

 #### Crowd